ConnorBoetig-dev/GoogleDrive2AWS/ARCHITECTURE.md

 ## System Architecture

 This solution creates an automated, serverless backup system that periodically copies files from Google Drive (including Shared Drives) to Amazon S3, with incremental backup capabilities and enterprise-grade performance.
+The system can be deployed manually using AWS CLI/Console or programmatically via AWS SDKs.

 ### Core Components